ankitjhamahi07/portfolio-site/replit.md

 ## Overview

-This is a modern, SEO-optimized portfolio website built for Ankit Kumar Jha, a Software Development Engineer III.
+This is a modern, SEO-optimized static portfolio website built for Ankit Kumar Jha, a Software Development Engineer III.
 The application features a responsive design with dark theme as default (with light mode toggle), beautiful animations, and comprehensive sections showcasing backend development expertise.
 Includes complete career journey from intern to SDE-3 at NineLeaps and enhanced tech proficiency section with animated progress bars instead of percentages.
-Built as a static website optimized for deployment on Netlify.
+Built as a pure frontend React application optimized for Git deployment to Netlify.

 ## Recent Changes

-✓ Updated career progression to show complete journey: Intern → MTS-II → SDE-1 → SDE-3 (2019-Present)
-✓ Enhanced tech proficiency section with animated progress bars, skill levels, and descriptions ✓ Set dark theme as default loading theme with proper initialization
+✓ Converted to static website - removed backend dependencies for Netlify deployment ✓ Added netlify.toml configuration for proper build and deployment settings ✓ Created comprehensive README.md with deployment instructions ✓ Removed server-side components and made app purely client-side ✓ Updated career progression to show complete journey: Intern → MTS-II → SDE-1 → SDE-3 (2019-Present) ✓ Enhanced tech proficiency section with animated progress bars, skill levels, and descriptions ✓ Set dark theme as default loading theme with proper initialization